StevenZhangzhexu/EdgeDet/README.md

    - Specify the image file path.
 (Optional)
    - Select the edge detection operator (default: Sobel).
    - Provide the output file path.(Optional)
+3. If the output file path is not specified, you can find the detected edges in  `image/output.jpg`

 ## Testing the Application
 1. Navigate to the `EdgeDet.Tests` folder.